Navaneeth1797/FSDTask09-01-/README.md

-In this task, I manipulated the DOM using forms.
+In this task, I Created a form and table using HTML, CSS, JS - DOM manipulation